Potential Agent

 Using clients as the practice field

-Clients are not where you “figure it out.”
-That is how people end up stressed, confused, and Googling contract terms like civilization has collapsed.
+Clients are not where you "figure it out."
+That's how people end up stressed, confused, and Googling contract terms like civilization has collapsed.

 Pro athletes practice constantly before game day.
 Real estate agents should do the same before sitting across from a buyer or seller.
-Training reps matter before client reps.
-That includes role-play, contracts, lead follow-up, systems practice, and learning how to communicate when the transaction gets messy.
+Training reps matter before client reps — role-play, contracts, lead follow-up, systems practice, and learning how to communicate when the transaction gets messy.

 The Real Estate License Is the Starting Line, Not the Whole Career.

-To become a North Carolina real estate agent, you will need to complete prelicensing education and work through the state licensing process.
-Mantle Realty is not the licensing school or the licensing authority, because apparently one business cannot be everything to everyone.
+To become a North Carolina real estate agent, you'll need to complete prelicensing education and work through the state licensing process.
+Mantle Realty is not the licensing school or the licensing authority, because apparently one business can't be everything to everyone.
 Tragic.

-What we can do is help you understand what comes after the class, what a real estate career in NC looks like, and why agent training and support matter once you are licensed.
+What we can do is help you understand what comes after the class, what a real estate career in NC looks like, and why agent training and support matter once you're licensed.

 Start with prelicensing education Get the required education from a licensing school before sitting for the licensing process.